PaulisMatrix/hermes-kv/README.md

   3. On `rollback()`, delete the `tempKVMap` altogether.
   4. Use flag `isTxActive` to check which Map to refer whenever any method is called.
   5. For `delete()`, maintain a `isTombStone` boolean to mark a kv pair as deleted in localState.
 On `commit()`, call the actual `delete()` method to delete it from the globalState.
 On `rollback()`, nothing needs to be done, just clear the localState.

+* Concurrent Transactions:
+  * Concurrent txs.
+Similar to sqlite.
+Single writer, multiple readers.
+Rest of the writers will be blocked until the current active one succeeds.
+Specify a timeout like [busy_timeout](https://sqlite.org/c3ref/busy_timeout.html) pragma of sqlite, to specify how long the blocked writers should wait.
+  *

 * References:
   1. https://www.freecodecamp.org/news/design-a-key-value-store-in-go/